The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Theory

-Lemma \ref{lMdim} implies that the dimension of the set $\{\M(\zeta): \zeta \in \Upsilon\}$ of the information matrices of all designs supported on $\Y$ is $s-1$.
-As a consequence, we obtain: \begin{proposition} For every design $\zeta \in \Upsilon$ there is a design $\zeta^s \in \Upsilon$ with the support size of at most $s$ such that $\M(\zeta)=\M(\zeta^s)$.
-In particular, there exists an optimal design supported on no more than $s$ points. \end{proposition}

-Note that $s \leq q$, and Proposition \ref{prop:s} with $s=q$ turns to the standard version of the Carath\'{e}odory theorem used in optimal design (e.g., Theorem 2.2.3 in \citet{Fedorov} or Section 8.2. in \citet{Puk}).
+The Carath\'{e}odory theorem (e.g., \cite{Rock}, Section 17) says that for any bounded set $\SS \subset \RR^r$, every point in the convex hull of $\SS$ can be expressed as a convex combination of at most $r+1$ points of $\SS$.
+Taking Lemma \ref{lMsm} into account, we obtain: \begin{theorem} For every design $\zeta \in \Upsilon$ there is a design $\zeta^s \in \Upsilon$ with the support size of at most $s$, such that $\M(\zeta)=\M(\zeta^s)$.
+In particular, there exists an optimal design supported on no more than $s$ points. \end{theorem} Theorem \ref{t:s} is a strengthening of the standard ``Carath\'{e}odory theorem'' used in optimal design (e.g., Theorem 2.2.3 in \citet{Fedorov} or Section 8.2. in \citet{Puk}): we obtain the standard result for $s=q$, but in general $s \leq q$.